 Antibiotic-associated colitis; Colitis - pseudomembranous; Necrotizing colitis; C difficile - pseudomembranous

-The Clostridium difficile bacteria normally lives in the intestine.
+The C difficile bacteria normally lives in the intestine.
 However, too much of these bacteria may grow when you take antibiotics.
 The bacteria give off a strong toxin that causes inflammation and bleeding in the lining of the colon.

 Pseudomembranous colitis is uncommon in children, and rare in infants.
 It is most often seen in people who are in the hospital.
 However, it is becoming more common in people who take antibiotics and are not in a hospital.

 Risk factors include:

-- Use of medicines that weaken the immune system (such as chemotherapy)
+- Use of medicines that weaken the immune system (such as chemotherapy medicines)

 - History of pseudomembranous colitis